crvouga/pickflix-v1/README.md

-# 🎬 🎥 🍿 Pickflix
+# 🎬🎥Pickflix

-A React/Express app that lets you explore movies.
+An app that helps you pick flixs🍿 to watch.

 # https://pickflix.web.app/